 And if you plan to explore Rome by bike, good news: the train accepts bulky luggage, including bikes and sports equipment.

-Reservations will open from May 24, 2025 on the FS Treni Turistici Italiani website (unfortunately only available in Italian or English), by email (info@fstrenituristici.it) or by phone (+39 337 1481776) from Monday to Friday between 9 am and 1 pm.
+Reservations are open since May 24, 2025 on the FS Treni Turistici Italiani website, by email (info@fstrenituristici.it) or by phone (+39 337 1481776) from Monday to Friday between 9 am and 1 pm.